-Given this extensive analysis, Petitioner Loden has met his burden to establish that midazolam is not an "ultra short-acting barbiturate or other similar drug" as required by Miss.
-Code Ann. § 99-19-51.
-MDOC does not have authority to inject a condemned prisoner with midazolam in place of thiopental or another "ultra short-acting barbiturate."
+Given this extensive analysis, Petitioner Jordan has met his burden to establish that midazolam is not "an appropriate anesthetic or sedative," as defined and required by Miss.
+Code Ann. § 99-19-51, because it is not only "unlikely" but incapable of "render[ing] the condemned inmate unconscious, so that the execution process should not entail a substantial risk of severe pain."
+MDOC does not have authority to inject Mr. Jordan with midazolam in place of a substance "likely to render the condemned inmate unconscious."